• Skip to main content

 • A sharp kitchen knife, kitchen shears and a non-slippery cutting board.
 I also like to keep a few paper towels handy, as they can help pull the slippery skin off of the stick of the ‘lollipop’.

-• You’ll also need your marinade, and a medium height casserole dish to marinate them in.
+• Gather a medium height casserole dish to marinate them in.
 I prefer not to submerge them in marinade in a plastic bag, as I like a clean bone to hold onto while eating these.

 • Slice chicken drumsticks at the ‘neck’ of the bone (about 2 inches where the meat first starts to get thick).
-Pull upwards, and using a paper towel for a firmer grip, pull the chicken skin off, creating a clean bone which acts as the ‘lollipop’ stick.
+Pull upwards, and using a paper towel for a firmer grip.
+Then, pull the chicken skin off, creating a clean bone which acts as the ‘lollipop’ stick.

 • On the meaty drumstick side of the chicken, slice a portion of the bottom bone off, allowing the chicken to stand up on its own.